Washington’s defense has been transformed from a year ago. It thinks it can play better.

 But at 2-5 with a young offense and a chance to vie for the NFC East crown, the group’s early success has flown under the radar — even to the players themselves.

-“I haven’t paid attention to that, so I really don’t know,” Young said, when asked if he feels the group is underrated to most.
+“I haven’t paid attention to that, so I really don’t know,” Young said when asked whether he feels the group is underrated to most.

 Coordinator Jack Del Rio and his players have paid little mind to their year-over-year improvement or statistical rankings.
-Instead, they often cite the preparation that has led to the changes so far.
-More often, they mention their continued shortcomings — including their middling third-down defense (40.3 percent opponent conversion rate) and the explosive plays they’ve given up, which include nine plays of 40 or more yards (tied with the New York Jets and Dallas Cowboys for the most in the league).
+Instead, they often cite the preparation that has led to the changes.
+More often, they mention their continued shortcomings — including their middling third-down defense (40.3 percent opponent conversion rate) and the explosive plays they have given up, which include nine of 40 or more yards (tied with the New York Jets and Dallas Cowboys for the most in the league).
 They also mention the missed tackles (their rate of 12.4 percent ranks 25th) and minor but costly errors that can shift a game’s momentum.

 “When you talk about explosive plays, you’re typically talking about the back end, leverage issues, missed tackles or missed assignments,” Del Rio said Thursday. “ … I like the way our group has worked at it.
 I think we’re an improving group, but we have a lot of work to do yet as we get into the second half of the year.”